pixelgrid/csplanner/README.md

 1. Rows of games that can be started will be marked with a green color
 2. A table on/off section will be showed (deactivating a table will show it as red on the table selector)
 3. the table selector shows the same info as in the windows desktop version (tables in use are highlighted differently)
+4. a count of the maximum number of games that can be started is shown on the top right (once clicked it shows in the center on a focus mode)

 <img width="1317" height="868" alt="image" src="https://github.com/user-attachments/assets/e0d8c1f1-d90c-4b3f-9343-9b922d3f0614" />